Cognitive cascades: How to model (and potentially counter) the spread of fake news: Discussion

-Given these similarities in results, even our very simple model may be able to lend insight into potential ways to deal with spread of conspiracy beliefs -- though we in no way mean for these to be taken as policy recommendations.
 Our analysis revealed that the three most important factors in swaying any agent's belief were (1) whether or not an agent is exposed to a message, (2) number of exposures, and (3) the difference between prior agent beliefs and those expressed in the message.
 Even if (1) and (2) are met, as in some attempts to debunk misinformation \cite{brennen2020types}, (3) would prevent staunch conspiracy believers from changing beliefs if exposed to a contradictory message.
 Some analyses attempt to focus on the network structure \cite{del2016spreading,brainard2020agent,ross2019social} -- i.e. (1) and (2) -- without acknowledging that individual psychology is just as important -- as in (3).
 Our model, which captures both network effects and individual effects, therefore gives novel insights into a more holistic intervention.
 Our analysis of results showed that for a highly homophilic network (a trait present in real social networks), certain messages have a slim chance of reaching those with certain beliefs.
-Any intervention would need to take this into account, and imagine what types of messages would be most likely to reach certain populations.
+These theoretical results were confirmed in supplemental experiments (results in S18 and S21 Figs) where graphs with high homophily and low node degree yielded smaller cascades and less contagion -- even with the DCC function.
+The interplay between network structure and cognitive function (e.g. ``stubbornness'') on cascade results could benefit from further study, as it likely has empirical analogues that are crucial to understanding reality.
+Any intervention would need to take these factors into account, and imagine what types of messages would be most likely to reach certain populations.

 Moreover, on the individual level, an intervention under our model would have to gradually nudge the agent away from an undesirable belief strength.
 This brings \emph{the individual} into the debate over interventions.
 The only message sets from our experiments that successfully swayed all agents in the population were those which gradually eased agents from one belief polarity to another.
 It should be noted that belief change tactics aimed at individuals' psychology are already widely considered and used by private and public institutions to manipulate target population beliefs, but not yet in the case of domestic misinformation \cite{matz2017psychological,wiley2019,thaler2009nudge}.
 The ethics of these interventions -- often targeted at anti-radicalization, voter manipulation, or behavior change for economic gain -- are clearly fraught.
 This begs more analysis of the ethics of intervention techniques, but such an endeavor is easily outside the scope of this report.